 This is an age old debate!
 The logic is that working by section forces you to switch colours often thereby taking up lots of your time.
 Switching between baggies and sorting out diamonds ends up costing you precious minutes.
 The rebuttal is that working by section can help you gain momentum and satisfaction thereby helping your motivation to complete a project.
 However the same can be said about working with colour in that you see the entire picture coming to life at once.
 In the end it is up to the diamond painter to decide which strategy is best.
 Still we encourage you to at least try both to test and challenge yourself!

-It’s important to note that even with all of these tips and tricks, diamond painting is a process!
+It’s important to note that even with all of these and other tips and tricks, diamond painting is a process!
 You are placing thousands of tiny diamonds onto thousands of little, delegated spaces.
 This craft takes patience and persistence and above all else - it is not a race!
 Enjoy the relaxing nature of painting and the many health benefits that come along with it.
 We hope this article has helped spark an excitement to try new strategy or even prioritize your time to include more diamond painting.

 Watch Nataliyas “Increasing your diamond paint speed” video here!

 I’ve done several of these and have always been pleased with the results.
 They’re beautiful and frame up great!